 Companies have yet to see convincing evidence that ties investments in customer experience to gains in company value.
 It simply isn't good enough to say that improvements in customer experience drive higher customer satisfaction, Net Promoter Scores™ (NPS®), or other customer experience scores.
 The business impacts of these investments need to be tracked beyond these intermediary measures to hardcore financial measures that would interest a CFO.

 So how can a company actually tie customer experience improvements to bottom-line impact?
-In the white paper, "Measure the Value of Customer Experience Improvements," TTEC and Peppers & Rogers Group, a TTEC Company, outline a five-step process called Customer Experience Value Analysis.
+In the white paper, "Measure the Value of Customer Experience Improvements," TTEC outlines a five-step process called Customer Experience Value Analysis.
 The process integrates data analytics with customer value along the entire customer continuum to put the right financial picture into focus.
 The steps include:

 1. Assemble an analytic data repository.
 Before you can estimate the impacts of customer experience improvements, you must know as much as possible about your customers.
 Most customer data can be found in existing CRM systems, and can be supplemented with added data elements extracted from channel systems, service centers, and other ancillary customer contact points.

 2. Track all customer interactions.
 To gain a firm handle on individual customer experiences, customer interactions across all channels need to be assembled in the analytic data repository.
 This includes identifying interactions on social networks and mapping them to specific users, when possible.